3Hren/blackhole/README.md

 **/route** | Object of:<br>[string]<br>"\*" | Allows to configure nested tree mapping.
 Each key must satisfy [JSON Pointer](https://tools.ietf.org/html/rfc6901) specification and sets new attributes location in the tree.
 Values must be either an array of string, meaning list of attributes that are configured with new place or an "\*" literal, meaning all other attributes.
 **/mapping** | Object of: [string] | Simple attribute names renaming from key to value.
 **/newline** | bool             | If true, a newline will be appended to the end of the result message.
 The default is _false_.
 **/unique**   | bool             | If true removes all backward consecutive duplicate elements from the attribute list range.
-For example if there are two attributes with name "name" and values "v1" and "v2" inserted, then after filtering there will be only the last inserted, i.e. "v2".
+For example, if there are two attributes with name "name" and values "v1" and "v2" inserted, then after filtering there will be only the last inserted, i.e. "v2".
 The default is _false_.
 **/mutate/timestamp** | string   | Replaces the timestamp field with new value by transforming it with the given _strftime_ pattern.
 **/mutate/severity**  | [string] | Replaces the severity field with the string value at the current severity value.